-This course is a university-level course in differential calculus for functions of two or more variables through Stanford University's Online Math and Physics Program for High School Students.
-Students work under the guidance of a GA math teacher, but the curriculum, problem sets, and exams are sent from Stanford University.
-Course topics include a study of two and three-dimensional vector space, vector-valued functions, surfaces in three dimensions, tangent and normal vectors, partial derivatives, continuity and differentiability of functions of two or more variables, directional derivatives, gradient vectors, and methods of calculating maxima and minima including Lagrange multipliers.
-Topics are studied in the Cartesian, cylindrical and spherical coordinate systems, and proofs are integrated throughout the course study.
-This course requires significant self-motivation and independent learning and thus admission to the course is selective.
-Finally, this course carries Stanford University Continuing Studies Credit and students are eligible to earn a Stanford University Continuing Studies Transcript.
+This course is a university-level course in Multivariable Calculus for functions of two or more variables.
+Course topics include a study of two- and three-dimensional vector space, vector-valued functions, surfaces in three dimensions, tangent and normal vectors, partial derivatives, continuity and differentiability of functions of two or more variables, directional derivatives, gradient vectors, and methods of calculating maxima and minima including Lagrange multipliers.
+Integral topics include double and triple integrals in all coordinate systems, surface areas of parametrically defined functions, change of variables and the Jacobian, vector fields, flux, and various other applications to physics, line integrals, Green's theorem, the divergence theorem, and Stokes' theorem.
+This course requires significant self-motivation and independent learning, and thus admission to the course is selective.